markusressel/fan2go/README.md

 ## Initialization

-When a fan is added to the configuration that fan2go has not seen before, its fan curve will first be analyzed before it is controlled properly.
+To properly control a fan which fan2go has not seen before, its speed curve is analyzed.
 This means

 * spinning down the fans to 0
 * slowly ramping up the speed and monitoring RPM changes along the way